david-jurado-gonzalez/mcp-server-browserbase/stagehand-mcp/src/resources/ai_assistant_guide.md

 - **Information Extraction:** Use `stagehand_extract` to get the full text content of the page, or use the optional `instruction` and `schema` parameters to extract specific structured data.
   - **Using `instruction` and `schema`:** Provide a natural language `instruction` describing the data to extract (e.g., "extract the item price") and a `schema` string representing a valid JSON Schema for the expected output (e.g., `'{\"type\": \"object\", \"properties\": {\"price\": {\"type\": \"number\"}}}'`).
 This schema will be used to validate and structure the extracted data.
 - **Debugging/Visualization:** Use `screenshot` if you need to see the current state of the page.
+- **Agent Execution:** Use `stagehand_agent_execute` with the `instruction` parameter to pass a natural language instruction directly to the Stagehand agent for execution.

 ## Available Resources: